 Aboriginal Spirituality, Hinduism, Buddhism, Judaism, Christianity, Islam, Sikhism, and Humanism (Atheism and Agnostics)

-The conference explored how founders of different religions taught and practised religious freedom.
-The objective of the conference was to bring scholars from different faith groups, religions, and philosophical traditions together in a spirit of peace and mutual understanding and respect exploring the Pathway To Peace.
+The objective of the conference is to bring scholars and leaders from different faith groups, religions, and philosophical traditions together in a spirit of peace, mutual understanding and respect exploring the Pathway To Peace.

-Brunch, lunch and refreshments were served at the conference venue.
+Brunch, a hot lunch and refreshments served at the conference venue.